 Sponsored proposals are submitted for review and approval through the University of Arizona's electronic research administration system, UAccess Research.
 If you have a University of Arizona NetID/password, you have permission to create a proposal in UAccess Research.
 If you are required to view all proposals/awards in your given department or college OR you need authority to approve for your department and/or college, you need to obtain privileges through the UAccess Provisioning Tool.
 Instructions for obtaining these privileges are available on the UAccess Research page.

 Sponsored Projects & Contracting Services (SPCS) must receive the proposals in final form (completely approved in UAccess Research (UAR) and ready for submission to the sponsoring agency) three full business days prior to your sponsor's due date.
-See the Proposal, Indirect Cost, Publication, and Other Waiver Deadlines policy and the Sponsored Projects Three-Day Deadline memo.
+See the Proposal, Indirect Cost, Publication, and Other Waiver Deadlines policy and Sponsored Projects and Contracting Services three-day policy.
 The proposal routing process must be completed prior to submission of an application.
 Budgets submitted to sponsors that have not been approved by SPCS through the UAR proposal routing process should be considered provisional, and are not binding to the university.
 If the sponsor requires an institutional official to sign or submit a Pre-Proposal, please contact Sponsored Projects & Contracting Services early in the preparation process to determine if it should be routed through UAccess Research subject to internal deadlines.